aliciachenw/11785-project/README.md

-# 11785-final-project: Transfer learning for pedestrian detection in thermal images
+# 11785-final-project: Self-learning for pedestrian detection in thermal images

 Introduction
 --